General Dentistry

 WHAT ARE THE SIGNS THAT A ROOT CANAL IS NEEDED?

 Teeth that require root canal therapy are not always painful.
-However, signs you may need a root canal include severe toothache, pain upon chewing or application of pressure, prolonged sensitivity or pain in response to hot and cold temperatures, a dark discoloration of the tooth, and swelling and tenderness in the nearby gums.
-If you experience any of these symptoms, contact your doctor.
+However, signs you may need a root canal include severe toothache, pain upon chewing or applying pressure, prolonged sensitivity or pain in response to hot and cold temperatures, a dark discoloration of the tooth, and swelling and tenderness in the nearby gums.
+If you experience any of these symptoms, contact us.

 WHAT HAPPENS DURING A ROOT CANAL?

 Root canal treatment involves one to three visits.
-During treatment, your general dentist or endodontist (a dentist who specializes in problems with the nerves of the teeth) removes the affected tissue.
+During treatment, Dr. Clark and his team will remove the affected tissue.
 Next, the interior of the tooth will be cleaned and sealed.
-Finally, the tooth is filled with a dental composite.
-If your tooth had extensive decay, your doctor may suggest placing a crown to strengthen and protect the tooth from breakage.
-As long as you continue to care for your teeth and gums with regular brushing, flossing, and checkups, your restored tooth can last a lifetime.
+Finally, we fill the tooth with a dental composite.
+If your tooth has extensive decay, we may suggest placing a crown to strengthen and protect the tooth from breakage.

 WISDOM TEETH